The main theme of the movie is The Needs of the Many.

 - Lois Lane, of course, is a Pulitzer Prize-winning journalist who is willing to literally put her life on the line for a story, and she has a story: An alien walks the Earth.
 She knows the story is going to come out, and she wants to be the one who breaks it.
 But when she hears what Clark's parents sacrificed to keep him safe, she has to decide whether it's worth it, finally being the one to expose his secret.

-- Jonathan Kent tried to teach his son from an early age that the world wasn't ready to know what he can do.
-It's not clear whether he was trying more to protect his son from the world or the world from his son, since he knows that his son may not be ready to use his powers openly, may not be wise enough.
-But if it seems like he was being selfish when he said that keeping his son's secret "maybe" is more important than a school bus full of children, remember that he was willing to sacrifice his own life, as well.
-He did it for Clark, whose needs he believed to be greater than Jonathan's own needs.
+- Jonathan Kent tried to teach his son from an early age that the world wasn't ready to know what he can do since he knew that his son was not ready to use his powers openly and deal with the consequences (geopolitical, religious, scientific etc.) it would have.
+This is not easy for Jonathan such as when his son asks if he was supposed to let a schoolbus of children die to keep the secret and Jonathan can only respond "Maybe".
+Bear in mind that Jonathan was willing to sacrifice his own life, as well.
+He did it for Clark and the world, whose needs he believed to be greater than Jonathan's own needs.

 Clark's smile is a visual storytelling element.